Mr-Chang95/FIFA-Sentiment-Analysis/README.md

 - Marketing Teams: Marketing teams can adjust their strategies in real-time based on the sentiment analysis results to maximize engagement and reach.

 ## What I did in this project
+1. Data Preprocessing:

+    - Each tweet's text will undergo a meticulous preprocessing phase:
+    - Tokenization: Breaking down text into individual words.
+    - Cleaning: Removal of stopwords, URLs, mentions, and hashtags.
+    - Normalization: Applying stemming or lemmatization techniques to standardize words, ensuring consistency in sentiment analysis.
+<br><br>
+2. Data Visualization:

+    - Harnessing the power of data visualization, the project will render sentiment insights into tangible and easily digestible formats.
+    - Sentiment distribution plots, word clouds of positive and negative words, and time series sentiment trends during the event will be constructed, enabling stakeholders to glean insights at a glance.
+<br><br>
+3. Sentiment Analysis:

+    - The project will employ a sophisticated sentiment analysis model, such as the VADER framework, or alternatively, a machine learning model trained on sentiment-labeled datasets.
+    - By leveraging these models, sentiment scores will be calculated for each tweet, encompassing dimensions of positivity, negativity, neutrality, and an overall sentiment compound score.
+<br><br>
+4. Insights and Reporting:

+    - Comprehensive sentiment trend analyses will be performed, unveiling the ebb and flow of public sentiment across the duration of the World Cup.
+    - By correlating sentiment trends with specific event occurrences such as matches, goals, controversies, and celebratory moments, stakeholders will be equipped with actionable insights.

 ## Acknowledgement
 This dataset was downloaded from Kaggle.
 In future World Cups, I plan to scrap data from Twitter(now X), using their API.